Chanpech/StudentEvaluation-And-CourseRegistration/README.md

 # CS3425-Course Registration And Evaluation
 Want an overview of the workflows and see a brief demo of the website?
 Check out the report.pdf!

+Home/Authentication page:
+Users can log in as either a student or an instructor.
+New users will be required to change their password if it is their first time logging in.

+Student:
+A student is able to register for x courses.
+A student is able to respond to the evaluation pertaining to their registered courses.

+Instructor:
+An instructor is able to view the lists of students within their assigned courses.
+An instructor is able to view an evaluation from a student.

 Login page:
 ![LoginPage](https://user-images.githubusercontent.com/70418825/214469878-098156e7-8ec5-4b05-a826-7fbe57f2aa06.PNG)